jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 endmodule

 ```
-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.
 We need to change the simulation time to 500ms.

 <div align=center><img src="imgs/v2/53.png" alt="drawing" width="900"/></div>

 ## Conclusion

 In this lab, you learned how to parameterize models so they can be used in subsequent designs.
 You
-also designed and compared the resources usage of counters modeled behaviorally and using the IP
+also designed and compared the resource usage of counters modeled behaviorally and using the IP
 Catalog.
 You also designed clocking applications using the counters.